dlaub3/blog/perl/practical-perl-primer.md

 # Perl 5.10 + support static variables
 use feature 'state';
-state $n = 10; # static variable will not be garbage collected for the entire runtime of the script.
-So if you use it in a function, consecutive function calls will remember the value.
+state $n = 10; # Static variables will not be garbage collected for the entire runtime of the script.
+If you use it in a function, consecutive function calls will remember the value.
 ```

 ## Conditionals